vault12/zax/README.md

 - [Build](https://github.com/antirez/redis#building-redis) Redis
 - [Run](https://github.com/antirez/redis#running-redis) Redis

+#### Sodium
+- brew install libsodium

 #### RVM
 We suggest that you use the [Ruby Version Manager (RVM)](https://rvm.io/) to install Ruby and to build and install the gems you need to run Zax.

 If you don't already have RVM installed, install it from [here](https://rvm.io).

 #### Ruby
-Zax requires at least version 2.4.1 of [Ruby](https://www.ruby-lang.org/) to run.
+Zax requires at least version 2.7.2 of [Ruby](https://www.ruby-lang.org/) and version 1.29.10 of RVM to run.

 To check your Ruby version, type the following in a terminal: